ruanpienaar/goanna/README.md

 ```

 So once you've added some nodes, you can enable a trace pattern with Module, Module Function or Module Function Arity.
-**Module Function Matchspec coming soon.
-Where you'd be able to trace functionality and have traces returned based on the mactch spec**
+**Module Function match spec coming soon.
+Where you'd be able to trace functionality and have traces returned based on the match spec**

 Tracing Example:
 ```Erlang